-Context is maintained for any application area within an Application Schema.
+Context is described in detail for any application area within an Application Schema.
 Separate Application Schemas are required for each product specification.
-This means that the S-101 Electronic Nautical Chart, S-121 Marine Limits and Boundaries, etc. are separate and distinct context.
-Each Application Schema must define the objects and attributes that are used within that context.
+This means that the S-101 Electronic Nautical Chart, S-121 Marine Limits and Boundaries, etc. are separate and distinct.
+Each Application Schema must define the objects and attributes that are used within that product specification.
 The details of how the features are used are described in a Feature Catalogue that selects the feature objects and binds the attributes that may be used with that feature object.